twisted/twisted/docs/core/howto/threading.rst

 Getting Results
 ---------------

-callInThread and callFromThread allow you to move the execution of your code out of and into the reactor thread, respectively, but that isn't always enough.
+``callInThread`` and ``callFromThread`` allow you to move the execution of your code out of and into the reactor thread, respectively, but that isn't always enough.

 When we run some code, we often want to know what its result was.
-For this, Twisted provides two methods: :py:func:`deferToThread <twisted.internet.threads.deferToThread>` and :py:func:`blockingCallFromThread <twisted.internet.threads.blockingCallFromThread>`, defined in the ``twisted.internet.threads`` module.
+For this, Twisted provides two methods:
+:py:func:`deferToThread <twisted.internet.threads.deferToThread>` and :py:func:`blockingCallFromThread <twisted.internet.threads.blockingCallFromThread>`,
+defined in the :py:mod:`twisted.internet.threads` module.

-To get a result from some blocking code back into the reactor thread, we can use :py:func:`deferToThread <twisted.internet.threads.deferToThread>` to execute it instead of callFromThread.
+To get a result from some blocking code back into the reactor thread, we can use :py:func:`deferToThread <twisted.internet.threads.deferToThread>` to execute it instead of ``callFromThread``.

 ::

-    from __future__ import print_function
     from twisted.internet import reactor, threads

     def doLongCalculation():